 A common desire in neighborhoods is the maintenance and appearance of the condition of homes.
-The City addresses the condition of housing through the Building Division's to ensure compliance with building codes; the Code Enforcement Division to proactively require community clean-ups and enforce codes; and through the to Neighborhood Services Division of the Neighborhood and Community Services Department to administer housing rehab programs for income-eligible homeowners.
+The City addresses the condition of housing through the Building Division's to ensure compliance with building codes; the Code Enforcement Division to proactively require community clean-ups and enforce codes; and through Neighborhood Division Services of the Neighborhood and Community Department to administer housing rehab programs for income-eligible homeowners.

-The City is committed to continuing and enhancing all of these programs in order to neighborhoods, eliminate improve its substandard housing, and enhance the overall value of the housing stock.
+The City is committed to continuing and enhancing all of these programs in order to improve its neighborhoods, eliminate substandard housing, and enhance the overall value of the housing stock.
 The degree to which these programs are implemented in the various neighborhoods will depend upon the level of need, which was determined by the City's Housing Task Team in the creation and updating of this Element.
 Neighborhoods were classified by their overall appearance and condition of the structures and infrastructure.
-The neighborhood categories and their applicable descriptions are as follows and indicated on Maps DIA-3 (2008 Neighborhood Stabilization Category) and AD-5 (2018 Neighborhood Stabilization Category).
+The neighborhood categories and their applicable descriptions are as follows and indicated on Maps HOU-1 and HOU-2.